pemcg/manageiq-automation-howto-guide/chapter15/options_hash.md

 ### miq\_provision\_request

 The inputs and options selected from the Provisioning Dialog are added to the _miq\_provision\_request_ object as key/value pairs in a hash known as the _Options Hash_.
-The contents of the Options Hash varies slightly between provisioning targets (VMware, OpenStack, RHEV etc) and target VM Operating System (Linux, Windows etc.), but a typical hash for a Linux VM provision to a RHEV provider is...
+The contents of the Options Hash varies slightly between provisioning targets (VMware, OpenStack, RHEV etc) and target VM Operating System (Linux, Windows etc.), but a typical hash for a Linux VM provision to a RHEV provider is:

 ```ruby